hzeng33/hzeng33/README.md

 - I'm a early career software developer, currently a senior majoring in Computer Science with a minor in Mathematics at CUNY Queens College.
 - ⚡ Fun facts:
    * I can speak both Cantonese and Mandarin fluently.
-   * I like watching Janpanese anime.
+   * I like watching Animes and comedies in my spare time.
    * I strive everyday to live in the moment.
 And to better myself.
 - :seedling: I'm currently learning Java, JavaScript, React.
 - :computer: I'm currently working on a project RecipeSwap and collaborating with 4+ people on InstagramClone project.